hyperhyperspace/hhs3-ts/modules/replica/README.md

 Therefore, when applying a new update, the set of versions that need to be revised is  well specified.

 Finally, the operational model with barriers + scoped views generalizes well when different levels of coordination are used.
 The outcome of a coordinated action can be encoded as a barrier op that rules out any concurrent modifications authored by peers that did not participate in the coordination scheme.
-The coordination protocol itself can be executed either operationally, modifying the state, or by a different channel.
+The coordination protocol itself can be executed either operationally, modifying the state, or on a different channel.

 #### Implementation